Linked Data API

 pref label House of Commons more like this

-question text To ask the Secretary of State for the Home Department, how many police officers have left each police force since 4 July 2024. more like this
+question text To ask the Secretary of State for the Home Department, what steps she is taking to increase the (a) recruitment and (b) retention of special constables. more like this

-tabling member constituency Basildon and Billericay more like this
+tabling member constituency Newcastle upon Tyne East and Wallsend more like this

 tabling member printed